Geodego/loan_defaults/README.md

     - test_tools.py

 ## Method used
 The different steps of the approach followed are detailed in the jupyter notebook.
+Unitary tests are performed using pytest to check that the methods used to process the data behave as expected.
+All the tests are in the 'tests' folder in 'src'.

 ### EDA:
   - We start with an EDA that reveals that there are no null values in the data but there are duplicates